dreamineering/business-administration/docs/practice-journey/profit-optimisation/README.md

 # Profit Optimisation

 Pushing performance on top of disfunction create injuries.

-Trying to scale your business before you optimise your business operations leads to fire fighting and waste.
+> Reputations are hard to build but easily lost, before you attempt to scale fine tune what you have.

 By now you will have a solid understanding of core functionality and can focus on how to fine tune the configuration options to improve operational efficiency.